 Port Chester is a medium-sized coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 29,620 people and five constituent neighborhoods, Port Chester is the 45th largest community in New York.
-Port Chester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Port Chester has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Housing costs in Port Chester are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.